 - Strong Mission Alignment: Pacific Standard is dedicated to combining social and behavioral science research with ambitious narrative storytelling to report on issues concerning social and environmental justice.
 In order to work with us in any capacity, the mission of your publication should directly concern these core subjects.

 - Exposure for Both Parties: The return/s to Pacific Standard—most often in the form of increased online exposure—must be considered roughly equal to that experienced by the partners looking to use our editorial content.
-Partners publications should be able to outline, clearly, specific ways in which their syndicated content could interest Pacific Standard's online readers, in addition to our large Twitter and Facebook communities.
+Partners publications should be able to outline, clearly, specific ways in which their syndicated content could interest Pacific Standard's online readers, in addition to our substantial and engages Twitter and Facebook communities.

 Pacific Standard's content represents some of the nation's best public interest reporting and news analysis.
 Its stories have been honored with two National Magazine Awards (one for Public Service and one for Feature Photography), regularly shape major state and national policy discussions, and are produced by a team of professional journalists fiercely committed to accurate storytelling and the public good.

-Content partner publications have the ability to syndicate any Web-only content from our site, after gaining permission to do so ahead of time.
-(Work that originally appeared in our print magazine will remain exclusive to Pacific Standard unless syndicated, for a fee, through the Copyright Clearance Center or other pre-approved licensing agency.)
+Content partner publications have the ability to syndicate content from our site after gaining permission to do so ahead of time.
+(You can also license our work through the Copyright Clearance Center or other pre-approved licensing agencies.)
 When syndicating content, publishers must adhere to the following editorial guidelines for posting:

 - Pacific Standard reserves the right to make the final edits to any marketing or editorial content bearing its name or the names of its employees.